 Semi-Final – Time Machine Challenge

-Another classic returns, each team has a plot of land that exists in a time-frame: Prehistoric, Medieval, Western and Future and a train travels across each land.
-The judges remind them that every area available must be used for maximum impact storytelling and it has to be top-notch in technical creativity as it’s securing them a place in the final.
+Another classic returns, each team has a plot of land that exists in a time-frame.
+Prehistoric, Medieval, Western and Future and a train travels across each land.
+The judges remind them that every area available must be used for maximum impact storytelling.
+It has to be top-notch in technical creativity as it’s securing them a place in the final.
 Also, these baseplates are much larger than the previous series of LEGO Masters.
 They have 15 hours to complete their build.

 The Grand Finale!

 Or as they say in French La Finale Grand… As with all finales the teams have 24 hours to build anything they want.
 With voting being supported by a small crowd of friends and family and a golden brick that’s used to add 20 points.

 A tribute to their dynamic pairing mixing David’s love of DJing and Sebastian’s artistry with two big self-portraits centred around a totem.
 Which combines their strengths of creative building with mechanical movements, a spinning DJ desk with sliding volume controls.
 The judges remind them of their setback with the half-and-half challenge falling to pieces at the last minute.

 At judging the pair are commended on the builds of themselves as characters and the way the mechanisms are well hidden.
 And the use of paint dripping all over the build which gives it a dynamic feel.
 They are called out for their totem missing the top of the head which reveals the internals.

 Guillaume & Loic – The 8 trials

 A tall spire that has various representations of their builds made out of snot balls that orbit around.
 The technical elements prove a challenge owing to it’s eight spinning sections.